cockroachdb/docs/src/current/v24.3/logging-best-practices.md

 In the case of [security-related logs]({% link {{ page.version.version }}/logging-use-cases.md %}#security-and-audit-monitoring), use the logging YAML file to [configure the log sink]({% link {{ page.version.version }}/configure-logs.md %}#configure-log-sinks) to be auditable, by setting `auditable` to `true`.
 This guarantees [non-repudiability](https://wikipedia.org/wiki/Non-repudiation) for any logs in the sink, but can incur a performance overhead and higher disk IOPS consumption.
 When `auditable` is enabled:

 - `exit-on-error` is enabled which stops the Cockroach node if an error is encountered while writing to the sink.
 This prevents the loss of any log entries.
-- `buffered-writes` is disabled if the sink is under file-groups.
+- `buffered-writes` is disabled if the sink is under `file-groups`.

+File-based audit logging cannot coexist with the buffering configuration, so disable either `buffering` or `auditable`.

 ### Buffered